The Best Budget Eats in Berlin

 Panda Meister

 Panda Meister is a tasty little Chinese street food stall parked behind Berlin’s east station (Ostbahnhof).
-The lady who runs this little spot is so sweet, and the food she makes is definitely worth more than the price she sells it for!
 You can enjoy 15 dumplings for €7.50, and have the option between getting them steamed or fried.
 I prefer the steamed version and top it with chili sauce, Chinese vinegar, and hoisin sauce.
 Delicious!
 There are typically a few meat (pork, chicken, and beef) options and one veggie option for sale.
 Baozi will set you back €2.50 each.

 Their menu now also features other relatively affordable items like noodles, rice dishes, and bubble tea.
 I like to add chili oil, hoisin sauce, and Chinese vinegar for even more flavor.
 They now have new locations in Moabit and Halensee, but I prefer their F’Hain spot.